Advanced Analytics in Manufacturing: How It Compares to Operational Analytics

 Modern operational analytics platforms almost universally offer at least basic reporting functionality, with more advanced platforms providing feature-rich tools for designing custom reports that can be scheduled for delivery via email or triggered to be emailed immediately in case of unplanned downtime or other events.

 Well, everyone, really.
-One of the biggest differences between advanced analytics and operational analytics is that operational analytics are intended to be applied from the plant floor on up.
+One of the biggest differences between advanced analytics and operational analytics is that operational analytics are intended to be applied from the plant or shop floor and on up.
 Whereas advanced analytics projects are often undertaken by a single team using complex tools to solve complex problems, operational analytics gain utility by “democratizing” data and providing teams at every level with access to tools that they can use to contribute to improving plant performance.

 Operations Teams